spkaluzny/splusTimeSeries/README.md

 [![License: BSD_3_clause](https://img.shields.io/badge/license-BSD_3-blue.svg)](https://cran.r-project.org/web/licenses/BSD_3_clause)

-An R package with a collection of classes and methods for working with time series.
+A collection of classes and methods for working with indexed rectangular data.
+The index values can be calendar (timeSeries class) or numeric (signalSeries class).
+Methods are included for aggregation, alignment, merging, and summaries.
-The code was originally available in S-PLUS.
+The code was originally available in 'S-PLUS'.

 ### Installation